sandipbhowmik/abb-demo/task4-helm-deployment/README.md

 ## 2) Helm Chart Layout

-- The "Umbrella Chart" structure is followed here using a single umbrella Helm chart (sometimes called a parent or aggregator chart) with sub-charts for each microservice.
+- The **Umbrella Chart** structure is followed here using a single umbrella Helm chart (sometimes called a parent or aggregator chart) with sub-charts for each microservice.
 Its preferred in enterprises for:
   - One chart controls the deployment of the entire application stack
   - Versions of services can be locked together
   - Each microservice still has its own Helm chart, but production promotes them through the umbrella